 It is a lot of work to get this done initially, but as you gain experience and knowledge, you can speed up this process.
 A little organization goes a long way, particularly if you are pulling these documents together regularly.

 Set up a Dropbox folder with all the commonly used documents in.
-Share it with your client and they can keep their up to date insurances, qualifications and certification in there so you can grab it when you need it.
+Share it with your client and they can access up to date insurances, qualifications and certification in there.

 The Buck Stops with YOU

 It is vital to remember that this process is not just to tick a box for a client.
 There are a lot of legal duties which are fulfilled with these documents and this process.
 Likewise, insurance companies expect their clients to comply with the law.
-By setting operatives to work without suitable and sufficient risk assessments and method statements the client is failing in your duties and may not be covered in the event of an accident.
-This is ultimately your problem as you would lose a client and a claim could be made on your Professional Indemnity insurance.
-This is how vital it is that this is done correctly and why you should ask for information, advice and help where you need it.
+By setting operatives to work without suitable and sufficient risk assessments and method statements the insurances may be invalid and you may not be covered in the event of an accident or personal injury claim